-Even if you don’t report the crime, you are entitled to access support services for victims of crime and to get information about these service.
+Even if you don’t report the crime, you are entitled to access support services for victims of crime and to get information about these services.

 What are my rights while the crime is being investigated?

-As part of the investigation, you may need to be interviewed (and possibly have a medical examination) but any necessary interviews and examinations should be kept to a minimum.
+As part of the investigation, you may need to be interviewed and, depending on the nature of the crime, medically examined.
+Any necessary interviews and examinations should be kept to a minimum.

 If any property is taken from you as part of the investigation, you should get it back without delay, if possible.
 However, if it has to be used as evidence in a criminal trial, you might not get it back until the court case is finished.

 What are my rights if the investigation is stopped, or nobody is prosecuted?

 Sometimes the Gardaí can decide to stop investigating a crime without identifying a suspect, or the Gardaí or the Director of Public Prosecutions (DPP) can decide not to prosecute an identified suspect.

 Where this happens, the Gardaí or the DPP will inform you of your right to request a summary of the reasons for the decision, a review of the decision, and the procedure for requesting a review.

 Your request for a summary of reasons must be submitted within 28 days of being informed of the decision.
 Your request for a review must be submitted within 56 days of being informed of the decision, or within 28 days of the date of the summary of reasons letter if you asked for this.